 U-Haul Truck Rental

 One of the most popular moving companies located in the United States is U-Haul.
-U-Haul offers pickup truck rentals with a towing capacity of up to 6,000 pounds, which means that you can tow a wide variety of travel trailers or campers using this option.
-However, they do not offer fifth wheel hitches at this time.
+U-Haul offers pickup truck rentals with a towing capacity of up to 6,000 pounds, which means you can tow a wide variety of travel trailers or campers using this option.
+However, they do not offer fifth-wheel hitches at this time.

-The U-Haul pickup truck rental is usually very affordable and reasonable, but you may need to pay extra fees to use a hitch, as well as a deposit for towing using the truck.
-It is also important to know the weight of your camper so that you never tow more than that 6000 pound towing capacity.
+The U-Haul pickup truck rental is usually affordable and reasonable, but you may need to pay extra fees to use a hitch, as well as a deposit for towing using the truck.
+It’s also important to know the weight of your camper so you never tow more than the 6000-pound towing capacity.

-The main benefits of renting a truck from U-Haul is that there are many locations located throughout the United States and Canada.
-You can easily pick up a truck from one rental location and drop it off at a totally separate rental location if that is something you are interested in.
+The main benefit of renting a truck from U-Haul is that there are many locations located throughout the United States and Canada.
+You can easily pick up a truck from one rental location and drop it off at a totally separate rental location if that’s something you’re interested in.

 Budget Truck Rental

 Budget is another popular truck and moving van rental company located in the United States.
-They differ from U-Haul in that they offer a variety of trucks at different towing capacities so that you can find one capable of towing your heavier camper or travel trailer.
-Even though Budget does not offer fifth wheel hitches, they do have full size pickup trucks capable of towing up to 10,000 pounds.
+They differ from U-Haul by offering a variety of trucks at different towing capacities so you can find one capable of towing your heavier camper or travel trailer.
+Even though Budget doesn’t offer fifth-wheel hitches, they do have full-size pickup trucks capable of towing up to 10,000 pounds.

-This truck rental company is also similar to U-Haul in that you can pick up and drop off your rental truck wherever is convenient for you.
-However, given that you have the choice between different sizes of truck, the rental costs associated with renting from Budget are usually higher than renting from U-Haul.
+This truck rental company is also similar to U-Haul as you can pick up and drop off your rental truck wherever is convenient for you.
+However, given you have the choice between different sizes of trucks, the rental costs associated with renting from Budget are usually higher than renting from U-Haul.

 Penske Truck Rental

 At this time, Penske truck rental does not allow anything besides Penske-owned trailers on Penske-owned trucks which makes this a poor option for RVers.
-This could be different depending on your specific location so it may be worth a call to your local branch.
+This could be different depending on your specific location so it may be worth calling your local branch.

 Car Rental Companies

-If you are seeking a pickup truck or SUV that is capable of towing a fairly lightweight travel trailer or camper, you may be able to find a solution in a variety of car rental companies.
+If you’re seeking a pickup truck or SUV capable of towing a fairly lightweight travel trailer or camper, you may be able to find a solution in a variety of car rental companies.
 Some potential rental companies to look at include:

 - Enterprise